 - In 2014, ClassTechTips.com will be posting five times a week – sign up for email notifications in the upper right hand corner of this site.

 Please reach out with questions, app suggestions or just to share your story using technology in the classroom!
 Don’t forget to check out Class Tech Tips on Facebook, Twitter, and Pinterest!

 Doceri is one of my favorite free screencasting apps and is perfect for upper elementary and middle school students.
 They can show their work solving a math problem on the screen and explain their thinking by recording their voice.
 Doceri allows user to save their creations to the iPad camera roll.
 This means you can import individual student’s work into iMovie and combine them to make one class movie. it’s a great way to combine the power of both of these fantastic apps!

-Check out my guide -> Screencasting Teacher Tools: Tasks, Procedures, Checklists and Rubric
+Here’s my guide: Screencasting Teacher Tools: Tasks, Procedures, Checklists and Rubric!